A Connected Curriculum

 Measuring IMPACT of a Connected Curriculum

-Evaluation of a STEAM approach to curriculum planning and implementation showed a particular impact in the following areas:
+Evaluation of a STEAM approach to curriculum planning and implementation has shown particular impact in the following areas:

-- an improvement in oracy and the use of key vocabulary across STEAM topics
+- an improvement in oracy skills and the use of key vocabulary across STEAM topics

 - more collaborative learning through projects, allowing and encouraging pupils to work as a team from the planning and research stage to the making, doing, evaluating and presenting aspects

-- The STEAM approach has often given pupils a high quality end product such as flood proof structures or a topic book of their own, for which they have taken responsibility for planning and developing their own learning
+- The STEAM approach has often given pupils a high quality end product such as flood proof structures or an enterprise product, for which they have taken responsibility for planning and developing their own learning

 - Monitoring and evaluation of planning and teaching, both by SLT and with the teaching teams leading the STEAM approach, has been highly positive.
 We have seen greater engagement, greater links across learning and greater involvement in creating and making.